apache/apisix-website/blog/en/blog/2021/06/06/apisix-two-years.md

 keywords:
 - APISIX
 - opensource
-description: Apache APISIX is now two years old, thanks for all contributors.
+description: API gateway Apache APISIX has been open source for two years, during which time health checks, service interruption, service discovery, etc. have been implemented.
-tags: [Release]
+tags: [Community]
 ---

 > Apache APISIX is open for 2 years!